anggaprastiyo/TgpTest/README.md

 # The Gym Pod Simple Dashboard Apps
 a simple application project that I created in order to take a skill test to be part of the gym pod team.
-This application was created using [Laravel](https://laravel.com/) and [Vue.js](https://vuejs.org/)  with the following needs :
+This application was created using [Laravel](https://laravel.com/) and [Vue.js](https://vuejs.org/) and basic template admin [adminlte-3](https://adminlte.io/themes/v3/) with the following needs :

  1. Login Page (with hardcoded username & password)
  2. Once Login, Bring admin to Home Page to display pagination bookings with (Pod Name, User Name, Phone, Status, Price, Booking Date, Booking Time)